×

 • Social connection lowers stress, improves mood and symptoms

-Substance Avoidance
+5. Substance Avoidance –

-• Quit Smoking and Vaping – They both increase the risk of osteoporosis, heart disease and lung cancer.
+• Quit Smoking and Vaping – both increase the risk of osteoporosis, heart disease and lung cancer.

-Social Connection
+6. Social Connection –

-• It is of utmost importance during this stage as it decreases stress levels, decreases inflammation, decreases risk of heart disease, positively impacts cognition, improves mood.
+Reach out to friends, volunteer, engage in group activities.
+This is of utmost importance during this stage as it decreases stress levels, decreases inflammation, decreases risk of heart disease, positively impacts cognition, and improves mood.

-Hormones are dynamic, interconnected and responsive to how we live day to day.
-While hormonal changes and fluctuations through the different stages in a woman’s life are natural, many symptoms are affected by lifestyle behaviors.
-If we focus on understanding this connection, it could be empowering, leading to reduced symptoms, improved quality of life and long-term-health.
 Lifestyle Medicine is foundational – but it works best alongside clinical care.
 If you are experiencing significant hormone-related symptoms (irregular cycles, thyroid dysfunction, PCOS, mood disturbances, severe menopause symptoms), speak with your physician.
 Various tools like hormone therapy, targeted testing and individualized treatment plans can complement the foundation of lifestyle medicine.

 Sources: